 Afterschool and summer learning programs can close educational and opportunity gaps, support the positive development of the whole child, and can be a key strategy to improving child wellbeing.
 These programs can keep youth safe, healthy, and provide opportunities for them to develop new skills.
-Unfortunately, The America After 3pm survey shows in Georgia, for every child in an afterschool program, 2 more are waiting to get in, with 238,265 children alone and unsupervised after school.[1]
+The stimulating environments afterschool and summer learning programs provide are filled with positive and supportive relationships, which foster connection and support adolescent brain development and learning.[1]
+Unfortunately, The America After 3pm survey shows that in Georgia, for every child in an afterschool program, four more are waiting to get in, with 231,342 children alone and unsupervised after school.[2]

 For a more interactive experience of the map, click here.